Ludwig von Vincke: Family and issue

 Ludwig von Vincke married twice in 1810 and 1827; his first wife was Eleonore von Syberg (1788–1826), and his second wife Luise von Hohnhorst (1798–1873).

 He had eight children with his first and five children with his second wife.
-His first son Georg von Vincke (1811–1875) became a liberal politician, and his second son Gisbert von Vincke (1813–1891) a civil servant, author, Shakespeare-researcher and president of the German Shakespeare Society.
+His first son Georg von Vincke (1811–1875) became a liberal politician, and the second son Gisbert von Vincke (1813–1891) a civil servant, author, Shakespeare-researcher, and president of the German Shakespeare Society.

-Vincke's elder brother Ernst Idel Jobst von Vincke (1768–1845) was a Hanoveran General Lieutenant and administrator of the family trust Gut Ostenwalde.
+Vincke's elder brother Ernst Idel Jobst von Vincke (1768–1845) was a Hanoverian general lieutenant and administrator of the family trust Gut Ostenwalde.
 Georg von Vincke hold this function since 1846, after his death succeeded by his younger brother Friedrich von Vincke (1824–1901).

-Ludwig von Vincke's elder sister Lisette (1766–1838) married Baron Eberhard von der Recke (1744-1816), Prussian minister of justice from 1784 to 1807.
-Vincke's younger sister Charlotte (1780–1833) married Baron (since 1840: Count) Kaspar Heinrich von Sierstorpff-Driburg (1750–1842), founder and owner of the Bad Driburg spa.
-Their son Count Ernst von Sierstorpff-Driburg married his cousin, Ludwig's daughter Caroline (1822–1870); both are great-greatgrandparents of Queen Beatrix of the Netherlands.
+Ludwig von Vincke's elder sister Lisette (1766–1838) married Baron Eberhard von der Recke (1744–1816), Prussian minister of justice from 1784 to 1807.
+Vincke's younger sister Charlotte (1780–1833) married Baron (since 1840: Count) Kaspar Heinrich von Sierstorpff-Driburg (1750–1842), the founder and owner of the Bad Driburg spa.
+Their son Count Ernst von Sierstorpff-Driburg married his cousin, Ludwig's daughter Caroline (1822–1870); both are great-great-grandparents of Queen Beatrix of the Netherlands.

-Ernst von Bodelschwingh was a cousin of Eleonore Vincke, Supreme President of the Rhine Province (1834) and Prussian minister of finance (1842); he wrote the first detailed biography of Ludwig von Vincke's early years until 1816.
+Ernst von Bodelschwingh was a cousin of Eleonore Vincke, Supreme President of the Rhine Province (1834), and Prussian minister of finance (1842); he wrote the first detailed biography of Ludwig von Vincke's early years until 1816.

-Another cousin was Field Marshall Carl August von Alten.
+Another cousin was the Hanoverian Field Marshall Carl August von Alten.